zimmra/xExtension-karakeep-button/README.md

 ## Credits

-This extension is based on [freshrss-pocket-button](https://github.com/christian-putzke/freshrss-pocket-button) (and ) and re-branded for Wallabag.
+This extension is based on [freshrss-pocket-button](https://github.com/christian-putzke/freshrss-pocket-button) and re-branded for Wallabag.

 Thank you very much [Christian Putzke](https://github.com/christian-putzke) for creating the original extension.
 I used it every day until migrating from Pocket to Wallabag.